Aditya21196/VS-Data-Science-and-Machine-Learning/README.md

 # VS-Data-Science-and-Machine-Learning

-Welcome to the Venture Sky's Data Science and Machine Learning course.
+Welcome to the my Data Science and Machine Learning course.
 Join the gitter lobby to stay updated on what is going on: https://gitter.im/VS-Data-Science-and-Machine-Learning/Lobby